mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 I keep track of all action types I create, so I'm still able to do all of these things:

-- See what actions and actionCreators are available
+- See what actions and action creators are available
 - Check that no reducer is trying to handle an action type that doesn't exist
 - Check that no action creator is creating an action object with an unknown type